• Support for your mental well being

 Each Thrive Welcome Team has friendly, skilled, and experienced mental health practitioners.
 The team members work closely together, in a collaborative and supportive way to think about ways in which they can help and support you.

 They will give you a warm welcome, putting you and your needs at the very centre of the support they offer you.
-The teams can see people aged 18 – 64 years.
+The teams can see people aged 18 and over .

 Who is Thrive Welcome Team suitable for?